hlandau/ortega/rtg-spec.md

     around, you need to clear it explicitly), unmask it and go and do something else.

-### TX To RMU (RGMII NC-SI)
+### TX To RMU (RMII NC-SI)

-The RGMII NC-SI peripheral is known as the "RMU".
-This is a variant of Gigabit Ethernet's RGMII MAC-PHY interface, with a few small changes as specified by the DMTF NC-SI specification.
+The RMII NC-SI peripheral is known as the "RMU".
+This is a variant of Gigabit Ethernet's RMII MAC-PHY interface, with a few small changes as specified by the DMTF NC-SI specification.
 The APE core uses this peripheral to send and receive Ethernet frames to/from a BMC.
 An interrupt is available for notification of when a frame has been received (`EXTINT_RMU_EGRESS`).